hvolos/alps/README.md

 ![Alps](doc/figures/alps-logo.png)

-ALPS provides a collections of low-level abstraction layers that relief the user from the details of mapping, addressing, and allocating persistent shared memory.
+ALPS provides a collection of low-level abstraction layers that relief the user from the details of mapping, addressing, and allocating persistent shared memory.
 These layers can be used as building blocks for building higher-level